annubv/todov2/Tasks/task2.md

 Create sqlite database file in `backend/databases/sqlite.js` named `database.sqlite` in the same directory.

-Write a js programme in `backend/databases/sqlite.js` to create an sqlite database in the same directory.
+Write a js programme in `backend/databases/sqlite.js` to create an sqlite database in the same directory, named `database.sqlite`.

 The DB will have two tables: `users` (for users) and `lists` (for to-dos).